thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 "...If you could only stop time and read the password before it's too late..."
 ```

-Dumping the value of **my_super_password**'s address with gdb before being propted was just enough to get the password
+Dumping the value of **my_super_password**'s address with gdb right after it was decoded was just enough to get the password

 ```
 (gdb) x/s 0x5656f50c